MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-configuration-manager.md

 - **Build two Office [applications](https://docs.microsoft.com/configmgr/apps/understand/introduction-to-application-management) used for deployment**: One application uses Semi-Annual Channel for 64-bit and the other uses Semi-Annual Channel (Targeted) for 64-bit.
 Each application includes all the core Office apps.
 If you want to deploy the 32-bit version of Office instead, you can select that option when creating the application.
 To deploy both 64-bit and 32-bit, you can create additional applications.
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).
 - **Deploy to two [collections](https://docs.microsoft.com/configmgr/core/clients/manage/collections/introduction-to-collections)**: One collection represents your pilot group, which receives the Semi-Annual Channel (Targeted).
 The other collection represents the broad group, which receives the Semi-Annual Channel.
 For more details, see [Choose your update channels](plan-office-365-proplus.md#step-3---choose-your-update-channels).

 You can customize these options to match the requirements for your organization, including deploying to more than two collections, changing update channels, and deploying Visio and Project.
-For more detils, see [Customize your deployment](#customize-your-deployment).
+For more details, see [Customize your deployment](#customize-your-deployment).

 ## Step 1 - Review and update your Configuration Manager infrastructure